Maximinodotpy/articles/032 - Conways Game Of Life/_blog/article.md

 renderCells(gridData)
 ```

 The function starts by emptying the playground cell container via its `innerHTML` property.
 We then loop over the `gridData` Array and create a new div for each one.
 Depending on its `live` property we add a class with the same name.
-In case the simulation is not running we also add an event listener to this div that enables the user to toggle the live property of the given cell.
+In case the simulation is not running we also add an event listener to this div.
+This listener enables the user to toggle the live property of the given cell.

 ```js
 function renderCells() {